India: RBI says cash crisis is hurting the economy

 Related: India's boom continues but for how much longer?

-While it expects slower growth, the RBI chose to keep the rate at which it lends to banks at 6.25%.
-That decision surprised economists, many of whom had expected the bank to cut rates in an effort to counter the cash crunch.
+Despite the shortage, the RBI chose to keep the rate at which it lends to banks at 6.25%.
+That decision surprised economists, many of whom had expected the bank to cut rates in an effort to counter the monetary crunch.

 "If economic activity has been damaged as much as many fear, the RBI's wait-and-see approach will come to be seen as complacent," wrote analysts at Capital Economics.